trek-view/basecamp/_posts/2021-07-30-playing-with-kartaview-api.md

 }
 ```

-The `photo` object contains the map position, projection, dates and oath to download the  processed AND raw images ([something Mapillary removed in their v4 API](/blog/2021/migrating-from-mapillary-api-v3-to-v4)).
+The `photo` object contains the map position, projection, dates and path to download the processed and raw images ([something Mapillary removed in their v4 API](/blog/2021/migrating-from-mapillary-api-v3-to-v4)).

 The `photo` endpoint also offers [`DELETE`](http://doc.kartaview.org/#operation/photoDeleteById) and [`UPDATE`](http://doc.kartaview.org/#operation/photoUpdateById) methods, including the ability to `UPDATE` the `payload` (the actual photo file).